Sharp PC-1500/TRS-80 PC-2 : how to transfer programs to/from

 Digitizing a PC-1500 / PC-2 save file:

-- Get a digitizing program.
-Goldwave is a nice
+- Get a digitizing program (such as

 - Connect your tape player or tape interface output (MIC)